elFarto/nvidia-vaapi-driver/README.md

 |VC-1|:heavy_check_mark:||
 |JPEG|:x:|This is unlikely to ever work, the two APIs are too different|

+Currently, 10-bit videos are not supported due to the NVIDIA driver not allowing R16 and RG1616 surfaces to be imported.

 # Building

 You'll need the gstreamer-plugins-bad library installed.